 - The Rookery South Energy Recovery Facility will process over 500,000 tonnes of solid waste that cannot be sensibly recycled, helping to move the UK away from dependence on landfilling waste.

-- Eliminates the need to export waste to other countries, helping to enable the UK to become self-sufficient in managing waste and achieve compliance with landfill diversion targets.
+- The facility will also help to reverse the UK trend of exporting non-recyclable waste to EfW plants in other countries, enabling the UK to become self-sufficient in managing its own waste and achieve compliance with landfill diversion targets.

 - The facility will use municipal, commercial and non-hazardous industrial residual waste as fuel to generate over 60 megawatts of low carbon energy - enough electricity to meet the needs of 75,000 homes.

-- Avoids the need for fossil fuels such as coal that would be needed to generate the same volume of electricity.
+- EfW facilities avoids the need for fossil fuels such as coal that would be used to generate the same volume of electricity.

 Did You Know?